Best Calisthenics Apps in 2026

 Which calisthenics app is best for learning skills like the muscle-up?

 Calistree is the best app for calisthenics skill work.
 Its visual skill-tree system maps out every prerequisite for advanced movements like the muscle-up, planche, and front lever.
-Thenics is a close second with its step-by-step progression ladders and video coaching.
+Thenx is a close second with its step-by-step progression ladders and video coaching.
 Fitloop also supports skill progressions through its customizable progression trees.

 Start Training Calisthenics Today